MatteoGuadrini/Butterfly-Backup/docs/source/index.rst

        * **Windows** -> Windows Vista or higher with cygwin installed.
        * **MacOS** -> MacOSX 10.8 or higher.
    --compress, -z          Compresses the data transmitted.
-   --retention, -r         Number of days for which you want to keep your backups.
+   --retention, -r         Number of days for which you want to keep your backups and minimum number of backup retention.

                            The second number is a minimum number of backup which you want keep.
    --parallel, -p          Maximum number of concurrent rsync processes.
 By default is 5 jobs.